-By comparing the results of model calculations with experimental data, the authors [2-4] identified the most probable combinations of (J, K) for various fissioning nuclei.
+field and specified initial conditions.
+In this analysis, K values were treated as free parameters, varying from K = 0 to K = J. By comparing the results of model calculations with experimental data, the authors [2, 3, 4] identified the most probable combinations of (J, K) for various fissioning nuclei.

-Subsequent studies by the authors [5-7] investigated the effect of the rotation of the fissile nucleus on the angular distributions of prompt neutrons and γ -rays from the binary fission of 233U and 235U using cold polarized neutrons.
+Subsequent studies by the authors [5, 6, 7] investigated the effect of a rotation of the fissile nucleus in the angular distributions of prompt neutrons and γ -rays from the binary fission of 233U and 235U by cold polarized neutrons.
 These experiments were conducted at two facilities: the polarized neutron beam of the V-13 facility of the BER-II reactor (HMI, Berlin) and the polarized neutron beam of the MEPHISTO facility [8] of the FRM II reactor (TUM, Munich).
 The results revealed a similar effect in the emission of prompt γ -rays for both 235U and 233U.
-However, the observed effect was significantly smaller - approximately an order of magnitude smaller - than the rotational effect detected in the emission of α -particles from ternary fission.
+However, the observed effect was significantly smaller - approximately an order of magnitude - compared to the rotational effect detected in the emission of α -particles from ternary fission.

-In recent years, our research group has also conducted a series of experiments to study the rotational effects of the fissile nucleus 236 U in the 235 U(n, f) process induced by monochromatic polarized neutrons with energies of 62 meV and 270 meV.
+In recent years, our research group has also conducted a series of experiments to study the rotational effects of the fissile nucleus ^{236}U in the $^{235}U(n, f)$ process, induced by monochromatic polarized neutrons with energies of 62 meV and 270 meV.
 These measurements were performed using the polarized neutron beam at the POLI instrument [9] of the FRM II reactor.
-To date, preliminary results of these measurements, with slight variations among them, have been published in conference proceedings [10-13].
-Only the final results for the 62 meV neutron energy measurements have been formally published [14].
+To date, preliminary results of these measurements have been published in conference proceedings, though they exhibited slight variations among them [10, 11, 12, 13].
+However, only the final results for the 62 meV neutron energy measurements have been formally published in [14].

 This paper summarizes all previous studies on the ROT effects for prompt γ -rays emitted during the binary fission of 235U.
-For comparison, the rotation angle of the fission axis were determined for both cold neutrons (using processed data from the group [6]) and hot neutrons (0.27 eV), which were not included in the authors' earlier publications [5-7] or preliminary results.
-Additionally, the paper presents the relationship between the rotation angle of the fission axis and the energy of the neutrons inducing fission, providing an explanation for this relationship within the framework of a quasi-classical model.
+For comparison, the rotation angle of the fission axis were determined for both cold neutrons (using processed data from the group [6]) and hot neutrons (0.27 eV), which were not included in the authors' earlier publications [5, 6, 7] or in our preliminary results.
+Additionally, the paper presents the relationship between the rotation angle of the fission axis and the energy of the neutrons inducing fission, providing an explanation for this relationship within the framework of a quasi-classic-al model.